2018 Mahindra XUV500 facelift to launch in India on 18 April

 Reports suggest that XUV500 will have a power output of 170 hp with 350 Nm of torque mated with a 6-speed manual and automatic gearboxes likely on offer.
 The 2018 Mahindra XUV500 will also likely continue to come with a max-seating layout with seven seats.
 ABS and twin airbags will be standard on all models.

-2018 Mahindra XUV500 will challenge the likes of Hyundai Creta, Renault Captur, and Tata Hexa.
+2018 Mahindra XUV500 will challenge the likes of Jeep Compass and Tata Hexa.
 The all-new Mahindra XUV500 with all-new platform and design is likely to debut in India by 2020.
 Expect the prices of 2018 Mahindra XUV500 to go up by about Rs 20,000-30,000 over its current price.

 Image courtesy: TeamBHP